NeuralEmpowerment/event-sourcing-platform/docs-site/docs/vsa/concepts/integration-events.md

 ---

-**Ready to implement?** Check out the [Library Management Example](../examples/library-management) to see integration events in a real system.
+**Ready to implement?** Check out the Library Management example (`vsa/examples/02-library-management-ts`) in the repository to see integration events in a real system.